Last Updated on July 15, 2021 by Maggie Sutton

 - Race, color, religion, national origin, sex and marital status – it is illegal to assess credit based on these factors under the Consumer Credit Protection Act

-- Salary, occupation, title, employer, date employed or employment history – some lenders may take these factors into consideration based on your stability and therefore ability to pay back your loan
+- Salary, occupation, title, employer, date employed or employment history – some lenders may take these factors into consideration, but they use this information to asses your career stability, and therefore ability to pay back your loan

-- Any interest rate being charged on a particular credit card or other account – interest rates can be an indicator of your ability to pay back, as generally lower credit scores have higher interest rates
+- Any current interest rate being charged – interest rates can be an indicator of your ability to pay back, as generally lower credit scores have higher interest rates.
+If you have a long-term loan that you received when you had a lower credit score and have since raised your score, that interest rate will not affect you.

 - Any items reported as child/family support obligations